whitecypher/vgo/README.md

 The only real requirement is that your GO15VENDOREXPERIMENT environment variable is set to 1.
 As of Go#1.6 this will be the default setting.

+Version tags (e.g. 1.4 or v1.4) are matched according to Semver rules.

 Install
 -------